rlancaster243/rag-system-groq-deepseek/PROJECT_SUMMARY.md

 This RAG system represents a complete, production-ready solution for document-grounded question answering.
 The combination of Groq's fast inference, local embeddings, and modular architecture creates a system that is both powerful and practical.
 The GitHub-ready structure ensures that the project can be easily shared, collaborated on, and deployed in various environments.

-The system successfully meets all requirements specified in the original mission, including Groq integration with DeepSeek R1, local embeddings, Chroma vector storage, support for multiple file types, three distinct interfaces (CLI, API, web), and a clean GitHub-ready structure with no committed secrets or large artifacts.
+The system successfully meets all requirements specified in the original mission, including Groq integration with Mixtral 8x7B, local embeddings, Chroma vector storage, support for multiple file types, three distinct interfaces (CLI, API, web), and a clean GitHub-ready structure with no committed secrets or large artifacts.